MAT-IV/MAT-IV.github.io/about.md

         I graduated summa cum laude with honors from Texas A&amp;M University with a B.S. in Mechanical Engineering.
 During my undergraduate studies, I worked as a NASA Pathways Co‑Op at the John C. Stennis Space Center, where I supported rocket engine testing operations through system design support, test planning, and data analysis.
 I also conducted research in the Robotics, Automation, and Design (RAD) Lab, developing and integrating sensing systems for novel spherical mobile robots.
       </p>
       <p>
         In parallel, I was actively involved in competitive engineering design teams, including Formula SAE IC and SAE Aero Design, where I applied advanced simulation tools and hands-on fabrication techniques to deliver high-performing vehicle and aircraft designs.
 Across coursework, research, and team-based projects, I focus on building technically sound, testable systems, with an emphasis on real-world performance and reliability.
+Enjoy!
       </p>
     </div>
   </section>